Virtual algebraic fibrations of surface-by-surface groups and orbits of the mapping class group: Introduction

-Given any surface-by-surface or surface-by-free group, we can ask whether it admits a finite-index subgroup with excessive homology, or phrased otherwise $va(G) = 2$, where $va(G)$ is the virtual Albanese dimension.
+Given any group $G$ as in \Cref{eq:ses}, we can ask whether it admits a finite-index subgroup with excessive homology.
 By the work of \cite{FV19,KW19} this is equivalent to the property that $G$ virtually algebraically fibers, namely a finite index subgroup of $G$ admits an epimorphism to $\Z$ with finitely generated kernel.
-Our aim is to show that there is a natural relation between this question and the so--called Putman--Wieland conjecture \cite[Conjecture 1.2]{PW13}.
-We refer the reader to Section \ref{sec:prelim} and the original source for more detail, but the case labeled as NFO($g,0,0$) of that conjecture posits that the action of the mapping class group $\Mod^{1}_{g}$ of the surface $F$ (where $g$ is the genus of $F$) on the rational homology of finite-index characteristic covers of $F$ (sometimes referred to as {\em higher Prym representation}) has no finite orbits.
+Our main aim is to show that in the case where $K = \pi_1(F)$ is a surface group there is a natural relation between this question and a conjecture by Putman and Wieland \cite[Conjecture 1.2]{PW13}.
+We refer the reader to Section \ref{sec:prelim} and the original source for more detail.
+The case labeled as NFO($g,0,0$) of that conjecture posits that the action of the mapping class group $\Mod^{1}_{g}$ of the surface $F$ (where $g$ is the genus of $F$) on the rational homology of finite-index characteristic covers of $F$ (sometimes referred to as {\em higher Prym representation}) has no finite orbits.
 We will show the following.

-\begin{restatable*}{theorem}{mainthm} For every $g \geq 2$ the Putman--Wieland conjecture NFO($g,0,0$) holds if and only if there exists a surface-by-surface group $G$ with fiber genus $g$ and no virtual excessive homology. \end{restatable*}
+\begin{restatable*}{theorem}{mainthm} For every $g \geq 2$ the Putman--Wieland conjecture NFO($g,0,0$) holds if and only if there exists a surface-by-surface or a surface-by-free group $G$ with fiber of genus $g$ and no virtual excessive homology or, equivalently, that is not virtually algebraically fibered. \end{restatable*}

-Assuming the conjecture, this theorem would differentiate the behavior of $3$- and $4$-dimensional surface bundles.
-Simlarly we have
+Note that the surface-by-surface and surface-by-free groups mentioned in the statement, if they exist, will fail to be virtually RFRS (residually finite rationally solvable) in light of \cite{K20}.

-\begin{restatable*}{theorem}{surfacebyfree} For every $g \geq 2$.
-The Putman--Wieland conjecture NFO($g,0,0$) holds if and only if there exists a surface-by-free group $G$ with fiber genus $g$ and no virtual excessive homology. \end{restatable*}
+Assuming the Putman-Wieland conjecture, this theorem would differentiate the behavior of $3$- and $4$-dimensional surface bundles.